djeada/Databases-Notes/notes/11_security_best_practices/02_database_security.md

-# Database Security
+## Database Security

 Database security encompasses a comprehensive set of measures designed to protect database management systems against threats that could compromise their confidentiality, integrity, and availability.
 As databases often store sensitive and critical information, safeguarding them is essential for protecting data privacy, ensuring compliance with regulatory requirements, and maintaining trust with customers and stakeholders.

 **Key Objectives of Database Security:**

-- **Confidentiality**: Ensuring that sensitive data is accessible only to authorized users and preventing unauthorized disclosure.
+- Confidentiality ensures that **sensitive data remains accessible** only to authorized users, preventing any unauthorized disclosure.
-- **Integrity**: Maintaining the accuracy, consistency, and trustworthiness of data throughout its lifecycle.
+- Integrity involves maintaining the **accuracy, consistency, and trustworthiness** of data throughout its lifecycle to prevent corruption or unauthorized modifications.
-- **Availability**: Guaranteeing that authorized users have reliable and timely access to data and database services when needed.
+- Availability guarantees that authorized users have **reliable and timely access** to data and database services whenever needed, ensuring operational continuity.

----

-## Authentication
+### Authentication

 Authentication is the process of verifying the identity of a user or system before granting access to resources.
 Effective authentication mechanisms are the first line of defense against unauthorized access and are crucial for maintaining database security.

-### User Authentication
+#### User Authentication

-#### Strong Password Policies
+##### Strong Password Policies

 Implementing robust password policies helps protect against unauthorized access due to weak or compromised passwords.

-- **Complexity Requirements**: Enforce passwords that include a mix of uppercase and lowercase letters, numbers, and special characters to increase password strength.
+- Enforcing complexity requirements ensures passwords include a **mix of uppercase and lowercase letters**, numbers, and special characters, enhancing resistance to attacks.
-- **Minimum Length**: Set a minimum password length (e.g., at least 12 characters) to make brute-force attacks more difficult.
+- Setting a minimum password length, such as 12 characters, increases the difficulty of **brute-force attacks**, adding an additional layer of security.
-- **Password Expiration**: Require users to change passwords regularly (e.g., every 60 or 90 days) to limit the window of opportunity for attackers.
+- Regular password expiration policies require users to change passwords periodically, such as every 60 or 90 days, to limit the time frame in which stolen credentials can be exploited.
-- **Password History**: Prevent users from reusing previous passwords by maintaining a history of past passwords.
+- Maintaining a password history prevents users from reusing old passwords, which can reduce the effectiveness of **password rotation policies**.
-- **Account Lockout Policies**: Lock accounts after a certain number of failed login attempts (e.g., 5 attempts) to prevent automated brute-force attacks.
+- Implementing account lockout policies locks accounts after a defined number of failed login attempts, such as five, to mitigate the risk of automated brute-force attacks.

 **Example Configuration in PostgreSQL:**